Local H\"older regularity for set-indexed processes

-On the contrary to the rectangles case, the following example shows that the collection of {\em lower layers} of $\R^N$ does not satisfy Assumption (\HA).
-We will see later that this result is not surprising in the view of Theorem \ref{kolmth}, since Brownian motion indexed by lower layers of $[0,1]^2$ does not have a continuous modification, as can be seen for instance in \cite{Ad90, Ivanoff}.
+The following example shows that the collection of {\em lower layers} of $\R^N$ does not satisfy Assumption (\HA).
+We will see later that this result is not surprising in the view of Theorem \ref{kolmth}, since Brownian motion indexed by lower layers of $[0,1]^2$ does not have a continuous modification, as can be seen for instance in \cite{Ivanoff}.

 \begin{example} Let $\mathcal{A}$ be the collection of lower layers of $[0,1]^2$, i.e. the subsets $A$ of $[0,1]^2$ such that $\forall t\in A$, $[0,t] \subseteq A$.
 For all $n\in\N$, let $\mathcal{A}_n$ be the collection of finite unions of sets in the dissecting collection of the diadic rectangles of $[0,1]^2$, i.e.